OpenBazaar/official_docs/content/guides/concepts/orderflow.md

 }
 ```

-- For a crypto listing, the `quantity` represents base units of the currency.
+- When purchasing a listing of type CRYPTOCURRENCY, the `quantity` represents base units of the currency.
-- The `paymentAddress` is ideally a valid address, but it is not validated by the server.
+- The `paymentAddress` is ideally a valid address, but it is not validated.

 **Data Received**